yamachang/academic-YC/content/home/demo.md

 weight = 5  # Order that this section will appear.

 title = "Yama Chang M.A."
-subtitle = "Senior Research/Data Analyst, Lab for Scalable Mental Health, Stony Brook University"
+subtitle = "Data Scientist, Lab for Scalable Mental Health"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.